Françoise-Marguerite de Sévigné: Life

 Despite Françoise-Marguerite's sharp wit and renowned beauty, she was widely considered to be vain and cold.
 Her mother's cousin Roger de Bussy-Rabutin described her thus: "She has a keen mind, but it is a bitter sort of intelligence.
 She is unbearably vain, which will lead her to all sorts of stupid blunders.
 She will make as many enemies as her mother had made friends and admirers."

 Matrimonial prospects presented themselves, but it is likely she repulsed all advances.
 In a madrigal, Denis Sanguin de Saint-Pavin made light of the situation: "And so the world is just too small / To find in it anyone at all / Who could be deemed worthy of her. / And the belle, knowing it well, / Disdains all, finds none acceptable."

 When Françoise-Marguerite reached the relatively advanced age of 23 without a husband, her mother began to despair of ever marrying off her daughter.
 However, on 4 December 1668, Madame de Sévigné wrote to her cousin Bussy, "At long last, the prettiest girl in France is marrying – not the prettiest boy – but one of the most honest men in the kingdom: he is Monsieur de Grignan".

-François Adhémar de Monteil, comte de Grignan, 36 years old and twice a widower, hailed from an ancient and distinguished Provençal family.
-He was remarkably ugly (his ugliness being a frequent family joke), yet tall, graceful, athletic, and charming.
+François Adhémar de Monteil, comte de Grignan, 36 years old and twice a widower, from a Provençal family, was ugly (his ugliness being a frequent family joke), yet tall, graceful, athletic, and charming.
 By all indications, he and Mademoiselle de Sévigné had fallen in love.
 They married in Paris on 27 January 1669.

 That same year, Louis XIV named Monsieur de Grignan the lieutenant general of the King in Provence.
 Grignan was thus obliged to leave Paris and return to his family castle in the south of France.
 Madame de Grignan, having become pregnant shortly after the wedding, was convinced by her mother to remain in Paris for the birth of her child.
 A daughter, Marie-Blanche was born in 1670.